justin808/justin808.github.io/source/_posts/2013-05-08-strategies-for-rails-logging-and-error-handling.markdown

 <p>
 TLDR: Clean logging and error handling is a critical aspect of a RoR app.
+What's a good strategy?
+Why does this matter?
 </p>
 <p>
 A Rails app can have awesome unit and functional tests, and then in production,